IBM/event-automation/_eem_11.0/07-integrating-with-APIC/03-export-an-AsyncApi-for-APIC.md

 toc: true
 ---

-You can download an AsyncAPI document from your topics in {{site.data.reuse.eem_name}}, and then import this AsyncAPI into API Connect.
-After you imported the AsyncAPI document into API Connect, you can use the API Manager to socialize this event-driven API in the Developer Portal, enabling the management of events and APIs in one place.
+You can download an AsyncAPI document from your topics in {{site.data.reuse.eem_name}}, and then import this AsyncAPI into {{site.data.reuse.apic_short}}.
+After you imported the AsyncAPI document into {{site.data.reuse.apic_short}}, you can use the API Manager to socialize this event-driven API in the Developer Portal, enabling the management of events and APIs in one place.

 Before you begin, ensure that you [configured](../configure-eem-for-apic) {{site.data.reuse.eem_name}} as an {{site.data.reuse.egw}} Service.